Chargeback Facts vs. Fiction: 15 Things You Shouldn’t Believe

 Some industry “experts” claim that the more chargebacks you respond to, the better your reputation will be with your customers’ banks.

 You’ll supposedly become known as a fighter.
-To avoid the administrative hassle of processing each of your chargeback responses, banks will theoretically put in the extra effort up front to be sure they aren’t sending you any friendly fraud or invalid disputes.
+To avoid the administrative hassle of processing each of your chargeback responses (also known as chargeback representments), banks will theoretically put in the extra effort up front to be sure they aren’t sending you any friendly fraud or invalid disputes.

 Unfortunately, the average merchant just doesn’t have a high enough concentration of activity per representative at every issuing bank to generate any real prevention results.